 A company with per-user pricing at $20 per user has completely different economics than one with usage-based pricing averaging $20 per customer.
 The first gets predictable expansion as customers add headcount.
 The second gets unpredictable expansion tied to customer growth and product usage.

 Both can work.
 But you need to choose deliberately based on what behavior you want to incentivize and what financial profile you want to build.
+Developing your own pricing strategy, rather than simply copying competitors, is essential for gaining a competitive advantage and optimizing your SaaS unit economics.

 Per-user (seat-based): Price scales with number of users.
 Creates natural expansion as customers grow their teams.
 Predictable but can create adoption friction.
 Example: Slack at $7-12 per user monthly.